MarathonLabs/marathon/docs/docs/intro/configure.md

 </TabItem>
 </Tabs>

+NOTE: bugsnagReporting can also be enabled (default value) / disabled directly from the CLI.
+It is disabled if it's set to be disabled in either the config or the CLI.

 ### Uncompleted test retry quota
 By default, tests that don't have any status reported after execution (for example a device disconnected during the execution) retry